captam3rica/plistbuddy-guide/README.md

 ### Binary Path

-In order to call `PlistBuddy` you must use the fully qualified path.
+To call `PlistBuddy` you must use the fully qualified path.

 - `/usr/libexec/PlistBuddy`